 Video tutorials are a great way of explaining how a product or service is used.
 For example, many software companies use tutorials to explain complicated functionality.
 Just type in ‘ How to … ‘ followed by your subject of interest into YouTube and and you will find many videos.

 Recommendation – Take as long as it takes to do the tutorial, but try not to repeat yourself.
-This is one video type which I feel can break normal rules.
+This is one video type which I feel can defy normal rules.
 If someone generally wants an answer to something they will be more inclined to watch the content until they find the answer.
-This is where the video attention span of this video type can greatly differ from other online videos.
 If you are worried that your video is long, consider breaking it up into video chapters.

 Testimonial videos showing how others perceive your business can be very effective marketing tools adding substantial credibility.
 If a new customer is thinking of purchasing a product or service from your business, seeing a video testimonial on your website could be key to sales.